Skip to main content

 }

 During SSR, activePathname is '', so no link gets aria-current="page".
-After hydration, it switches to the real pathname, and the correct link lights up.
-Server and client agree on the initial render.
-No mismatch.
+After hydration it switches to the real pathname and the correct link lights up, so the server and client agree on the initial render and there's no mismatch.

 The Bonus: Skeleton Loading